By Martin Alva

 The more fuel is in the tank, the less of its inside surface will be exposed to moisture build-up.
 Some amount of fuel stabilizer poured in the tank will also prevent fuel from hardening or gunking up.
 Prior to storing, drive the car around for some distance to allow the fuel stabilizer to work its way through the system.
 Top the tank off following this and you can now store your classic car.

 Along with fresh fuel, make sure the car also gets new engine oil and oil filter.
 Old oil left for long periods in a car can result in staining and rusting the engine’s internals prematurely.
 Again, drive the car for a few miles before bringing it in for storage.

-It may seem counter-productive to clean a car before storing it, but the opposite holds true here.
+It may seem counter-productive to clean before storing classic cars, but the opposite holds true here.
 A clean, detailed car does not attract unwanted insects or pests.
 A car with some dirt or crumbs inside or on its body is liable to attract scratches on its bodywork or develop undesirable odours.
 Before putting the car to a long sleep, clean it thoroughly inside out and follow it up with a protective wax finish.

 Note: The devil is in the details.
 Here are a few things to check off your pre-storage preparation list: